 For Employees who are determined, at the time of the qualifying event, to be disabled under Title II (OASDI) or Title XVI (SSI) of the Social Security Act, and Employees who become disabled during the first 60 days of COBRA continuation coverage, coverage may continue from 18 to 29 months.
 These Employees' Dependents are also eligible for the 18 to 29-month disability extension.
 (This provision also applies if any covered family member is found to be disabled.)
 This provision would only apply if the qualified beneficiary provides notice of disability status within 60 days of the disabling determination.
 In these cases, the Employer can charge 150% of premium for months 19 through 29.
 This would allow health coverage to be provided in the period between the end of 18 months and the time that Medicare begins coverage for the disabled at 29 months.
-(If a qualified beneficiary is determined by the Social Security Administration to no longer be disabled, such qualified beneficiary must notify the Plan Administrator of that fact in writing within 30 days after the Social Security Administration's determination.)
+(If a qualified beneficiary must notify the Plan Administrator of that fact in writing within 30 days after the Social Security Administration's determination.)